 Fingerprint cards must be signed by both the individual being fingerprinted and the official taking the fingerprints.
 Cards without both signatures, or cards dated more than one year old, cannot be accepted.

 If you are going to submit a fingerprint card in lieu of Livescan printing, you may have your fingerprints taken by any law enforcement agency or private fingerprinting agency in any state.

 When you submit fingerprints to the Department of Education for background processing, they are sent to the Nevada Department of Public Safety and the FBI, both of which will run your prints and send a criminal history report to the Department.
-This process may take up to 4-6 weeks.
+This process may take up to ten weeks.

-If no criminal history appears on an applicant’s background report, that individual’s license application is forwarded to a licensing analyst for processing.
-If a criminal conviction appears on the report, it will be reviewed by a background analyst to determine whether that conviction is potentially disqualifying under NRS 391.033.
+If a criminal conviction appears on an applicant's background report, it will be reviewed by a background analyst to determine whether that conviction is potentially disqualifying under NRS 391.033.
 You may be requested to provide copies of court documentation and/or police reports documenting the final disposition of any event appearing in your background.

 Criminal history reports are confidential and will not be shared with any individual or other agency unless an applicant gives the Office of Educator Licensure written permission to do so using the Authorization for Release of Personal Information form available at Authorization for Release of Information Form.
 To see what appears on your criminal history report click the link below, Criminal History Report for Nevada Only and follow the process to request your history, as prescribed by the Nevada Repository.
 You may request a copy of your criminal history in all other states through the FBI by following the instructions at https://www.fbi.gov/about-us/cjis/identity-history-summary-checks.